keniz01/postgres_data_accessor/README.md

 - All queries must be safe SELECT statements.
 - Use dependency injection for testing and extension.
 - Logging is built-in for traceability and debugging.

+# Note: Only MusicQueryController is public API.
+Service and repository are internal.